dynamicparallax/dynamicparallax.github.io/pages/about.md

 description: Chris Nadeau is an Inforamtion Security Professional currently working as an Information Security Architect with focuses on ICS/SCADA Network Security, Incident Response, MDM, and DLP.
 ---

 Chris Nadeau is a security researcher who specializes in network security and incident response.
 Chris has a background in network administration, datacenter operations, and security engineering.
+He has studied at Computer Information Systems and Security at California State University San Marcos and the University of Massachusetts.
+Chris has also attended courses in computer science at Princeton University, Rice University, and MIT.
+Chris is currently studying for his MS in computer science with a concentration in security at the University of Massachusetts.
 Recently, he has been building and leading private sector security operations capabilities.
-In his previous life, Chris worked as a Network Engineer for AT&T Global Network Operations, and served in the U.S. Navy as a Electronic Warfare Specialist and a Military Threat Analyst.
+In his previous life, Chris worked as a Network Engineer for AT&T Global Network Operations, and served in the U.S. Navy as an Electronic Warfare Specialist and a Military Threat Analyst.

 ---